chrisss404/gnome-shell-ext-VideoWallpaper/README.md

 Download the [source](https://github.com/chrisss404/gnome-shell-ext-VideoWallpaper/archive/master.zip), extract the archive, run `make install`, restart GNOME Shell (`Alt`+`F2`, `r`, `Enter`), and enable the extension through *gnome-tweak-tool*.

+#### Known Issues

+- Crashes gnome-shell after activation due to a bug caused by `ClutterGst.init`.
+- Does not work if a XML file is used to set the background image.

 ----

 ### Video Demonstration